Perfect competition: what it is and examples of its work

 Advantages and Disadvantages of Perfect Competition

-Do Firms Profit in Perfect Competition?
+Can Firms Make Profits in Perfect Competition?

 Perfect Competition vs. Monopoly

-Examples of Perfect Competition
+Perfect Competition Examples

 • Production